Mavrikant/DOORS-DXL-Scripts/README.md

 ### Copy Module Path (Ctrl + 2)

-Its copies the full path of the current module into the clipboard.
+It copies the full path of the current module to the clipboard.

 ### Copy Object ID (Ctrl + 3)